akelly1954/Samples/README.md

 Not having a team of developers working on this at my disposal, I'm trying to get to creating the code first, then testing, with documention in the README's and comments in the code.

-I am not an expert with Java, Python, and cloud based infrastructures that helps large development teams for large corporate technical needs that one person (me) cannot possibly deal with.
+I am not an expert with Java, Python, and cloud based infrastructures that help large development teams for large corporate technical needs that one person (me) cannot possibly deal with.

 Yes, I am dating myself here - but please, do not waste your time if that is what you  need.

 ## A collection of C++ objects (libraries), and some executable programs that utilize those objects.